 Empirical determination of stresses in mechanical components.
 Static and dynamic stress analysis of combined tension, torsion, and bending loads.
 Use of commercial instrumentation.
 Three hours of lecture and two hours of laboratory per week.

 MTC 363 Mechanisms Analysis and Design (4)

 The kinematic study of mechanisms, including velocity and acceleration analysis of linkages, cams, and gears in mechanical systems.
 Introduction to inertia forces in uniform motion machinery.
-Prerequisites: MTC 218 and MAT 122 or equivalents.
+Prerequisite: MTC 226 with a grade of C or better.

 MTC 373 Statistical Quality Control (4)

 Modeling and inferences of process quality.
 Philosophy and methods of statistical process control and quality improvement in the modern business environment.
 Techniques for quality troubleshooting, decision-making, and implementation.
-Review of basic concepts or statistics will be included.
-Prerequisite: STA 100 or STA 225 or permission of instructor.
+Review of basic statistics concepts.

 MTC 388 Solid Modeling with Pro/ENGINEER (2)

 Creating three-dimensional solid models of mechanical components using Pro/ENGINEER.
 Topics include feature-based modeling, protrusions, sweeps, blends and component assembly models.
 Two hours of lecture per week, with laboratory work substituted for lecture as appropriate.